ardalis/Specification/docs/extensions/extend-specification-builder.md

 From here you can inspect the return type of the builder method you chained it to (`AsNoTracking`), and create an extension method on that interface (it doesn't need to be chained of course -- working on `Query` itself is also valid).
 This will most likely be `ISpecificationBuilder<T>`, but in some cases it's an inherited inteface.
 The example below illustrates how extension methods on inherited interfaces allow the builder to offer specific methods in specific contexts.

-## Example: Configure caching behaviour through specification builder extension method
+## Example: Configure caching behavior through specification builder extension method

 In order to achieve this (note the `.WithTimeToLive` method):